-- By James StavridisJames Stavridis is a retired four-star U.S. Navy admiral and NATO supreme allied commander who serves today as the dean of the Fletcher School of Law and Diplomacy at Tufts University., Dave WeinsteinDave Weinstein is the chief technology officer of New Jersey and a cybersecurity fellow at New America.
+- By James StavridisJames Stavridis is a retired four-star U.S. Navy admiral and NATO supreme allied commander who serves today as the dean of the Fletcher School of Law and Diplomacy at Tufts University.
+His latest book is The Leader's Bookshelf., Dave WeinsteinDave Weinstein is the chief technology officer of New Jersey and a cybersecurity fellow at New America.

 The world got a glimpse of the future last month when a large-scale cyberattack prevented access to hundreds of key websites, including Twitter, the online New York Times, and Amazon.
 The “distributed denial of service” attack against the New Hampshire-based DNS provider Dyn, which blocked access to major online services for users as far away as Europe, fulfilled the direst predictions of technologists and security researchers alike.

 The attack exposed the clear reasons for concern about the coming age of an Internet of Things, in which ever more household devices are connected to the web.
 What’s less immediately clear is what should be done to ensure the internet’s most likely future iteration remains safe.

 To date, the vast majority of disruptive and even destructive cyberattacks have been the work of militaries, foreign intelligence services, or other state-sponsored hackers.
 These actors are usually operating under some degree of political direction and interests and tend to moderate their use of malicious code for disruptive or destructive purposes.